-- A safety briefing is undertaken to re-affirm any biosecurity matters; - All National, Regional and Industry biosecurity guidelines are followed; - Biosecurity criteria for Pig Farms listed in section 4.4.2 (Biosecurity) are followed; - Appropriate PPE is worn while on farm; and - No area of the farm shall be accessed unless accompanied or given permission by the farm manager.
+- A biosecurity briefing is undertaken to re-affirm any biosecurity matters; - All National, Regional and Industry biosecurity guidelines are followed; - Biosecurity criteria for Pig Farms listed in section 4.4.2 (Biosecurity) are followed; - Appropriate PPE is worn while on farm; and - No area of the farm shall be accessed unless accompanied or given permission by the farm manager. - In the event of notified biosecurity and/or disease outbreaks, follow the Environment Canterbury's recommended biosecurity and disease outbreak FEP Auditing procedures.